HandsOnDataViz/book/docs/HandsOnDataViz.md

 prevailed and 5 dentists recommend it in 2020, we calculate the percent change as `(5-4)/4 = 1/4 = 0.25 = 25%`.

-A different term is *percentage points*, which works best when comparing *old versus new percentages* by calculating their difference.
-For example, if 80 percent of dentists recommended sugarless gum in 1960, but 100 percent recommended it in 2020, we could compare the two figures by calculating the difference as
-`New percentage - Old percentage = 100% - 80%  = a difference of 20 percentage points`.
+Another term is *percentage point difference*, which works best when comparing *old versus new percentages* and is calculated by subtracting one from the other.
+For example, if 80 percent of dentists recommended sugarless gum in 1960, but 100 percent recommended it in 2020, we could compare the two figures by calculating the difference as `New percentage - Old percentage = 100% - 80%  = 20 percentage point difference`.

 When we precisely use each term, there are two correct ways to compare these figures.
 One way is to state that “The number of dentists who